 The Campus Police station at each campus is designated to receive lost or found items.
-Should you lose an item on campus, contact Campus Police.
+Contact Campus Police, should you lose an item at one of the campuses.
 The officer or cadet will take your information and if the item is recovered, you will be contacted.
 All unclaimed items are kept for 90 days and then donated to local charities.
 Please be prepared to present a photo identification to claim your property.